basecamp/handbook/orgchart.md

 #### CEO

 **Jason Fried** is our CEO and also runs design.
 He’s principally responsible for setting the overall direction of the company.
 That means deciding when to embark on a new version of Basecamp or experiment with a side project (Basecamp-spinoff [Know Your Company](http://knowyourcompany.com) is one example).
 Jason also spends a lot of time writing and speaking about what we’ve learned about business, design, and organizations.
-He was one of the original four people who started 37signals, the design firm that led to Basecamp, back in 1999.
+He was one of the original three founders who started 37signals, the design firm that led to Basecamp, back in 1999.

 #### CTO